John 3:16: Exegesis

 John 3:16 has been termed as "the golden text of the Bible", "the gospel in a nutshell", and "everyman's text".
 One of the verses pivotal to the Johannine theology, it concerns God's motive for sending Jesus.
 In Christianity, it is thought that believing in Jesus grants eternal life to the believer.
 Eternal life is a dominant theme throughout John's entire Gospel, and its first appearance in the Gospel is in this verse.
 Theologian Larry Hurtado sees the verse as reflecting Jesus' importance in Christianity.
 The Methodist minister C. K. Barrett wrote, "Mention of ... the eternal life given ... to believers ... suggests ... the general setting of the work of Christ in the love and judgement of God."

-The verse (which has parallels with John 3:15 and John 3:17) has been used by some to support Christian universalism, a view that all humans will eventually be saved by God or denies eternal suffering in Hell.
-However, Anglican bishop N. T. Wright has argued against this saying: "[T]he position is quite clear: God in His great love has made one way of salvation for all men without exception.
+The verse (which has parallels with John 3:15 and John 3:17) has been used by some to support Christian universalism, a view that all humans will eventually be saved by God.
+However, Anglican bishop N. T. Wright has argued against this, saying that the "position is quite clear: God in His great love has made one way of salvation for all men without exception.
 Those who refuse this way have no alternative left to them.
 And accepting the way of salvation, for John as for Paul, is bound up with faith in Jesus Christ."

 Purpose

-The verse's purpose is assumed among theologians to be that of strengthening the faith of Christians rather than an evangelistic tool.
-This is caused by John 3:16 that does not contain commands of vital sacraments (such as repentance and baptism).
+Theologians have assumed the verse's purpose to be that of strengthening the faith of Christians rather than as an evangelical tool.
+This is because John 3:16 does not contain commands of vital sacraments (such as repentance and baptism).
 In the words of theologian David Pawson, it is problematic to use a verse in evangelism that does not tell the hearers "how to respond in proper detail ... that you get a simple decision which is not enough for a real change in life ...
 It is not dealing with a gospel situation and outward evangelistic thrust".
 Instead, the emphasis of the verse is toward continuing belief for Christians.